crowdfavorite-mirrors/wp-email-pick-up/README.txt

 Use "Export" button on plugin option page to export existing subscribers to CSV File.

+= It's possible to setup redirect page? =

+Yes, you should use "redirect" option in your shortcode.
+For example:
+[emailpickup redirect="/success/"] - for page placed on your website [emailpickup redirect="http://example.com/success/"] - for page placed on another website

 == Screenshots ==

 1. Insert form using WordPress Visual Editor